zhongzhang-math/zhongzhang-math.github.io/content/about/_index.md

 layout: single
 ---

-I'm Zhong Zhang, a first year math PhD Student at the University of Chicago.
+Hi, I'm Zhong Zhang, a first year math PhD Student at the University of Chicago.
 I did my undergraduate at University of Pennsylvania.

 I am interested in topology and geometry.
-Outside math, I love cooking, boxing, rock climbing and playing table tennis.
+Outside math, I love cooking, boxing, rock climbing, and playing table tennis.